-SEXHUM studies the impact of sexual humanitarianism across eight strategic urban settings in France (Marseille and Paris), the US (New York and Los Angeles), Australia (Melbourne and Sydney) and New Zealand (Auckland and Wellington) that are characterized by different policies on migration, sex work (criminalisation, regulation, de-criminalisation) and trafficking.
+SEXHUM studied the impact of sexual humanitarianism across eight strategic urban settings in France (Marseille and Paris), the US (New York and Los Angeles), Australia (Melbourne and Sydney) and New Zealand (Auckland and Wellington) that are characterized by different policies on migration, sex work (criminalisation, regulation, de-criminalisation) and trafficking.

-SEXHUM adopts an interdisciplinary approach bringing together anthropology, sociology, gender studies, human geography and visual anthropology.
+SEXHUM adopted an interdisciplinary approach bringing together anthropology, sociology, gender studies, human geography and visual anthropology.
 Its innovative methodology combines ethnographic observations, semi-structured interviewing and participative filmmaking (ethnofiction) to analyse the individual, social and intersubjective dimensions through which sex workers’ understandings of agency and exploitation evolve along the migration experience.

 The project’s PI is Prof Nicola Mai (firstname.lastname@example.org)